 - Toxic material/excessive salts in the soil

 If you are caring for indoor plants in your home, get more familiar with the root system of your plants.
-Remember when watering plants that the roots need water and air (they drink, but they also need to breathe).
-This will help us keep our plants healthy, more attractive and live longer.
+When watering plants, remember that the roots need water and air (they drink, but they also need to breathe).
+This will help us keep our plants healthy, more attractive, and most importantly — alive!

 Green Side Up,